european-summer-of-code/esoc2025/README.md

 [GitHub repo](https://github.com/sktime/pytorch-forecasting) · [Discord](https://discord.com/invite/54ACzaFsn7)

-##### 2025 ESoC projects
+##### 2025 ESoC projects - hubs: FBK, GC.OS

 In the **[dedicated card](cards/PTF.md)** you can find more details about the project, some of the activities are taken and grouped from [project ideas 2025](https://github.com/sktime/mentoring/blob/main/internships/projects_2025.md).

 **HOW TO APPLY:** follow the [sktime application guide](https://github.com/sktime/mentoring/blob/main/internships/esoc2025.md) - this includes projects for `pytorch-forecasting`.

 * Deadline: April 7, 18:00 UTC
+* Hub & Sponsor: Fondazione Bruno Kessler
-* T&C: pro-rated stipend from German Center of Open Source AI sponsored by Fondazione Bruno Kessler.
+* T&C: pro-rated stipend disbursed by German Center for Open Source AI

 ---